Tabs for switching between the layouts.

 Camera and Illumination control panel.

-Microscope control pad (Microscopes).
+Microscope control pad.
+(Microscopes).

 Click

-RMB on the Compact tab to display a menu with the following options:
+right mouse button on the Compact tab to display a menu with the following options:

 See Modifying Layouts.